BMBS (Notts), MRNZCGP, MSc Hons (Cant)

 Clare Healy has been a GP since 1987.
 She is married to Dr Phil Jacobs and they have three children.
 Clare works at Halswellhealth on Wednesday and Thursday mornings.
 She is the Clinical Director of the Cambridge Clinic where she sees patients who have been sexually or physically assaulted.
 Clare has a Masters in Forensic Medicine and enjoys teaching in this area of healthcare.
 She also has a role in planning health services for Canterbury.
 Clare is the associate for Dr Phil Jacobs, she does not have her own enrolled patients.

+Fiona is now on maternity leave from 5th September 2018.
 Fiona graduated from the University of Birmingham in 2008 and worked in several different hospital specialties before first moving to New Zealand in 2010.
 She returned to the UK in 2012 to complete her General Practice training and gained membership of the Royal College of General Practitioners.
 Prior to moving to Christchurch she was living in Queenstown with her husband and young son.
 She covers all areas of general practice and has postgraduate diplomas in family planning and mountain medicine.
 In her free time she enjoys getting outdoors with her toddler and husband and her hobbies include biking, running, skiing and mountaineering.
-Fiona is enrolling new patients.

 MB.ChB., (Otago 1985), FRNZCGP